 My grandparents told stories about getting their first radio.
 My parents tell stories of getting their first TV.
 I tell about that time I was stranded on the side of the road in the rain at midnight all alone (true story), and realized it was time for me to join my generation, and get a cell phone.
 My daughter?
 Who knows what story she’ll tell.
 The first time she talked to a friend by hologram?

-But if you’re a nonprofit organization and you want to mine the potential of all five living generations, you’re gonna have to get creative.
+But if you’re an organization who wants to reach all six living generations, you’re going to have to get creative.

 When stereotypes do you right

 Looking at your specific donor information is a good first step.